Visit Wilderness

 National Defense Authorization Act for Fiscal Year 2015 - Public law 113-291 (12/19/2014) To authorize appropriations for fiscal year 2015 for military activities of the Department of Defense, for military construction, and for defense activities of the Department of Energy, to prescribe military personnel strengths for such fiscal year, and for other purposes.

-For more information (To download or see all affected Wilderness areas) visit our law library for 113-291 or special provisions for 113-291 or legislative history for 113-291 for this law.
+For more information (To download or see all affected wilderness areas) visit our law library for 113-291 or special provisions for 113-291 or legislative history for 113-291 for this law.

 People who volunteer their time to steward our wilderness areas are an essential part of wilderness management.
 Contact the following groups to inquire about volunteer opportunities.
 Groups are listed alphabetically by the state(s) in which the wilderness is located.